 for $k = 0, 1, \dots, r-1$, where we use $s_k = s_{r-k}$.
-Note that the differentiation is always multiplied by $\hbar$ as $\hbar d$ in \eqref{trivialization}, and that $\phi(\bq)$ is independent of $\hbar$ and takes the form
+Note that the differentiation is always multiplied by $\hbar$ as $\hbar {\rm d}$ in~\eqref{trivialization}, and that $\phi(\bq)$ is independent of $\hbar$ and takes the form

-By solving \eqref{psi k} for $k=0, 1, \dots, r-2$ recursively, we obtain an expression of $\psi_k$ as a linear combination of
+By solving~\eqref{psi k} for $k=0, 1, \dots, r-2$ recursively, we obtain an expression of $\psi_k$ as a linear combination of

 with coefficients in differential polynomials of $q_2, q_3,\dots,q_k$.
 Moreover, the coefficients of these differential polynomials are in $\overline{\bQ}[\hbar]$.
-For example,
+For~example,

-Since $\psi_1$ is proportional to $\psi'$, inductively we can show that the linear combination expression of $\psi_k$ by derivatives of $\psi$ does not contain the $(k-1)$-th order differentiation of $\psi$.
-Eqn.\eqref{psi k} for $k = r-1$ is a differential equation \be \hbar \psi_{r-1}' +\sqrt{s_1}q_2\psi_{r-2} +\sqrt{s_1s_2}q_3\psi_{r-3} +\cdots +\sqrt{s_1s_2\cdots s_{r-1}}q_r\psi =0, \ee which is an order $r$ differential equation for $\psi\in K_C^{-\frac{r-1}{2}}$.
+Since $\psi_1$ is proportional to~$\psi'$, inductively we can show that the linear combination expression of~$\psi_k$ by derivatives of $\psi$ does not contain the $(k-1)$-th order differentiation of $\psi$.
+Equation~\eqref{psi k} for $k = r-1$ is a differential equation

+which is an order $r$ differential equation for $\psi\in K_C^{-\frac{r-1}{2}}$.
 Its actual shape can be calculated using the procedure of the proof of the next theorem.
-The equation becomes \eqref{order r qc}.
-Since we are using a fixed projective coordinate system, the connection $\nabla^\hbar(\bq)$ takes the same form on each coordinate neighborhood $U_\a$.
-Therefore, the shape of the differential equation of \eqref{order r} as an equation for $\psi\in K_C^{-\frac{r-1}{2}}$ is again the same on every coordinate neighborhood.
+The~equation becomes~\eqref{order r qc}.
+Since we~are using a fixed projective coordinate system, the connection $\nabla^\hbar(\bq)$ takes the same form on~each coordinate neighborhood $U_\a$.
+Therefore, the shape of the differential equation of~\eqref{order r} as an~equation for $\psi\in K_C^{-\frac{r-1}{2}}$ is again the same on every coordinate neighborhood.

-We are now ready to calculate the semi-classical limit of the Rees $\cD$-module corresponding to $\hbar\nabla^\hbar(\bq)$.
-The following is our main theorem of the paper.
+We are now ready to calculate the semi-classical limit of the Rees $\cD$-module corresponding to~$\hbar\nabla^\hbar(\bq)$.
+The~following is our main theorem of the paper.